jonnymind/SIRPAS/Books/Base_System.md

 | Damage | __SM__+6 |
 | Condition | (__Injury__) |

 Try to grab the opponent while fighting, to deliver deeper wounds.
-On success, this manoeuvre delivers an injury one level higher than normal.
+On success, this maneuver delivers an injury one level higher than normal.
 _Light wounds_ become severe,_ severe wounds_ become heavy, and
 _heavy wounds_ become deadly.